 The student must submit appropriate documentation of the disability that meets criteria for alternative textbooks.
 Once a student is approved for this accommodation, they will sign the accessible text book policy form and submit an alternative text request.
 Book receipts and course syllabi must accompany the request form. *It is important to note that DSS can only acquire books that are required for courses the student is currently registered for.

-Disabled Student Services (DSS) then searches for the text online and through the publishers.
+The Office of Disability Services (DSS) then searches for the text online and through the publishers.
 If the text cannot be found in an electronic or audio version the student has the option to submit their book to be scanned.
 When DSS scans a book the binding will be cut off, the book will be scanned and then rebound with a spiral binding.
 After scanning, DSS will format the book in a Word or PDF document or MP3 format.